oncesk/yii-node-socket/README.md

 - call some function or object method in window context
 - you can change DOM model with jquery from php
 - ability to set up data and get it in your javascript application
-- send events from javascript for all clients or clients in concrete room or channel
+- send events from javascript for all clients or clients -in concrete room or channel-

 ##Changes
  - Updated for Yii 2.0